Open-Collective-Foundation/docs/how-it-works/policies/cash-assistance-policy.md

 ---
-description: For our hosted initiatives who would like to disburse direct cash assistance
+description: For our hosted Collectives who would like to disburse direct cash assistance
 ---

 # Cash Assistance Policy